-Feeling helpless, frustrated, and discouraged because you haven’t worked for months?
-These tips on what to do when nobody will hire you are inspired by a reader’s comment…
+If you feel helpless, frustrated, and discouraged because you haven’t worked for months, read my tips on what to do when nobody will hire you.
+They’re inspired by a reader’s comment…

-“I have been unemployed for two years and I have been on over 187 interviews both face to face and telephone,” says S. on Laid Off From Work?
-How to Cope With Being Unemployed.
+“I have been unemployed for two years and I have been on over 187 interviews both face to face and telephone,” says Sam on 10 Highest Paying Jobs for College Students.
 “I am discouraged and p**sed off.
 I am even more p**sed off when people tell me that things will get better.
 What world are you living in?”

 Another great book is Now, Discover Your Strengths by Marcus Buckingham.
 It’s currently outselling What Color Is Your Parachute? – I’ve read them both, and think that What Color Is Your Parachute? is better if you aren’t sure what work you should be doing.
 It’s more of a practical job hunter’s handbook for people who know what they want to do for work.